Steve Luecke: Early career

 Before entering politics, Luecke worked first as a carpenter apprentice for four years.
-After this he worked as a partner in the Old Building Reycling Co., which restored holder homes.
+After this he worked as a partner in the Old Building Recycling Co., which restored holder homes.
 After this he worked at the South Bend Heritage Foundation, a foundation focusing on affordable housing and other local issues.

 Elected in 1987, Luecke served as a member of the South Bend Common Council for nine years, serving as the councilman for the 1st District in the city's northwest.

 Mayoralty

 In January 1997, Luecke became mayor of South Bend, filling the vacancy created by the departure of Mayor Joe E. Kernan, who had become lieutenant governor.
 He was endorsed by Kernan to be his successor, and was thereafter appointed unanimously by the Common Council to fill the vacancy.
 Luecke remained mayor until 2011.
 A Democrat, he was the city's longest-serving mayor.
-Luecke was first reelected in 1999, being subsequently reelected in 2003 and 2007.
+Luecke was first reelected in 1999, being reelected in 2003 and 2007.

 Highlights of Luecke's tenure as mayor included a reduction in crime in the city, urban redevelopment efforts, and the renovation of the Morris Performing Arts Center.